 Pay for fine art agents and galleries is generally done in the form of commission, and the amount can vary based on your individual arrangement with your agent.
-But generally, hiring artist representation isn’t cheap.
+But generally, hiring an artist representative isn’t cheap.isn’t cheap.

-Entrepreneur.com suggests that art agents take roughly 10% to 20% of an art piece’s sale price (or the artist’s fee for a campaign, engagement, etc.).
+Entrepreneur.com suggests that art broker commission rates can equal roughly 10% to 20% of an art piece’s sale price (or the artist’s fee for a campaign, engagement, etc.).